 A resolution in writing signed by each member or assented to by each member by letter, facsimile transmission, email or other written means has effect as if it had been passed at a meeting of the Trust.

-[Section 11B inserted by No. 6 of 2013 s.
+[Section 11B inserted: No. 6 of 2013 s.
 5.]

 11. Use of common seal